Posted On: November 13, 2025

 After you pass the exam, you'll submit an application to your state's appraisal board.
 Upon approval, you'll be qualified to begin working as a Licensed Residential Appraiser.

-As a Licensed Residential Appraiser, you'll be allowed to appraise residential properties that contain 1 to 4 units, though there are limits on the "complexity" and value of the jobs you can take.
+As a Licensed Residential Appraiser, you'll be allowed to appraise residential properties that contain one to four units, though there are limits on the "complexity" and value of the jobs you can take.

 Appraisals earn the designation of "complex" when the property is atypical in some way.
 For example, the property may be atypical for its area, unique in architectural style, historic, or luxury property.
 The form of ownership and the market conditions can also make an appraisal complex.

-If you're ready to begin your journey to become a real estate appraiser, consider taking your coursework online.
-It has a lot of advantages, including the ability to work on your own schedule at your own pace, from anywhere you have internet access.
+If you're ready to begin your journey to become a real estate appraiser, consider taking your coursework online with a trusted provider like 360training.
+Our real estate courses offer a lot of advantages, including the ability to work on your schedule at your own pace from anywhere you have internet access.

-We're a state-approved provider of pre-licensing appraisal coursework in Texas, New York, and many other states.
+We offer training programs in multiple states, including California, New York, and many others.
 Our courses are developed by industry experts, and we provide chat and phone support with a real person seven days a week.